taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

 }
 ```

-If the above parser configuration is located in `/home/admin/parser.json`, then the full command is shown below:
+The following command ingests MQTT data into TDengine using the preceding parser configuration located at `/home/admin/parser.json`:

 ```bash
 taosx run \